Pickles in Japan, Tuskemono

 Windows usually get water on surface

-That means the purpose of the invention (Tsukemono) is to keep any vegetables edible harvested in summertime until the winter season when crops cannot grow.
+That means the purpose of the invention (Tsukemono) is to keep any vegetables edible until the dry (autumn and winter) season when crops can not grow.
 So, it is for storing.

-That is why the method for storing food.
+That is why the method for storing is working.

 How long do they remain edible?

-Amazingly, while the vegetables are in storage, in barrels or pots filled with salty water, they would keep the edible condition for 30 to 180 days (depending on the vegetable kind).
+Amazingly, while the vegetables are in storage, in barrels or pots filled with salty water, they will maintain their edible condition for 30 to 180 days (depending on the kind).
 It remains longer than raw ones.

-It is not joking.
-In Wakayama prefecture, one Tuskemono shop has Salted plums (Umeboshi in Japanese).
-It is for 350 years.
+It is not a joke.
+In a prefecture of Wakayama, one Tuskemono shop has salted plums (Umeboshi in Japan).
+It is for 350 years!

-However, if they are out of storage for meals, they cannot remain for a while.
+Sadly, if they are out of storage for meals, they can not remain for a while.
 The condition would last for just one or two weeks.

 It is regular one

 Until completion, they will take several lengths of time.
 It depends on the kind of vegetables.
 Some will get ready within a half day or two days.
-But they are not tasteful like deep ones.
+However, they do not have a deep taste; for instance, the 350-year-old Umeboshi.

-Thus, the others are usually in the stores for two to three weeks to be on the table, sometimes over six years (!).
+Thus, the others are usually in the stores for two to three weeks to get ready for the table, sometimes over six years.

 Could you imagine the taste of the plums (Umeboshi) from over 350 years ago?